mehulagg/gitlab/doc/user/search/advanced_search.md

 NOTE:
 This is the user documentation.
 To configure the Advanced Search, visit the [administrator documentation](../../integration/elasticsearch.md).
-Advanced Search is automaticlly enabled with GitLab.com namespaces.
+Advanced Search is automatically enabled with GitLab.com namespaces.

 GitLab Advanced Search expands on the Basic Search with an additional set of features for faster, more advanced searches across the entire GitLab instance